-5.9 The aggregate liability of either party arising out of or in connection with this Agreement (whether for breach of contract, negligence or otherwise) shall be limited to direct damages.
+5.9 Excluding FT’s right to payment of Fees owing, the aggregate liability of either party arising out of or in connection with this Agreement (whether for breach of contract, negligence or otherwise) shall be limited to direct damages.
 Such damages shall not exceed twice the aggregate amount of the Fees paid or (if greater) payable by the Client to FT under this Agreement in the 12 months prior to when the claim arose.

-5.10 Nothing in this Agreement shall operate to exclude or restrict: (a) either party’s liability for (i) death or personal injury caused by its negligence; or (ii) fraud or fraudulent misrepresentation; (iii) any claim under an indemnity contained in this Agreement; or (iv) any liability which cannot be limited or excluded by law; or (b) Client’s liability for any misuse of FT’s IPRs by the Client or the Readers (including any use of the Content outside the scope of this Agreement); or (c) Client’s obligation to pay the Fees.
+5.10 Nothing in this Agreement shall operate to exclude or restrict either party’s liability for: (a) death or personal injury caused by its negligence; or (b) fraud or fraudulent misrepresentation; or (c) any claim under an indemnity contained in this Agreement; or (d) any misuse of FT’s IPRs by the Client or the Readers (including any use of the Content outside the scope of this Agreement); or (e) any liability which cannot be limited or excluded by law.

 6.2 The Fee and all other charges are exclusive of value added tax (VAT) or any other sales or similar taxes which are or may be applicable.
 The Fee shall be paid to FT in full without deduction of any taxes, withholding taxes, charges and other applicable duties which may be imposed.
 If the Client is required by law to make a set-off, deduction or withholding then it shall pay such additional amount to ensure that the net amount received by FT is equal to the amount FT would have been entitled to receive under this Agreement in the absence of any requirement to make such set-off, deduction or withholding.
 Client shall provide FT with a valid tax certificate evidencing such amount withheld within 30 days of such set-off, deduction or withholding.